 The ZEST Awards are the premier event for the Community Sector in Greater Western Sydney.

-All nominees are then invited to attend the ZEST Awards Ceremony, which will be held at ANZ Stadium in Olympic Park on Friday 16th February 2018.
+All nominees are then invited to attend the ZEST Awards Ceremony, which will be held at Stadium Australia in Olympic Park on Friday 15th February 2019.
 Over 500 people are expected to attend the ZEST Awards Ceremony, where there will be great food, entertainers from across Greater Western Sydney and plenty of memorable moments.

 Begun in 2011, the ZEST Awards celebrate and promote life in Western Sydney and the great things being done by community service sector organisations and volunteers.

 The impetus came from a growing awareness in the community sector that it was the image of Western Sydney itself that was holding back the region.
 This was highlighted in a forum in 2010, Stronger Voice for Western Sydney, a partnership between the Western Sydney Community Forum, WESTIR and TRI Community Exchange.
 A key aim that emerged from this was to challenge the negative media focus on the region and instead work to promote the innovative, creative work being done.